-With the recent announcement of more than 500 million accounts impacted by a security breach, many Yahoo users have been changing their passwords.
+With the recent announcement of more than 500 million accounts impacted by a security leak, many Yahoo users have been changing their passwords.
 After all, that’s the official guidance.
 However, as ZDI’s Simon Zuckerbraun points out, a new password isn’t enough.

 If you have a Yahoo account, chances are you’ve seen a notification that your account information has been stolen by attackers.
 You aren’t alone.
-According to public reports, more than half a billion accounts were impacted during a security breach in 2014.
+According to public reports, more than half a billion accounts were impacted during a security leak in 2014.
 While it’s not known why it took Yahoo over 18 months to inform people, the notification from Yahoo CISO Bob Lord included the recommendation to change your password.
 While this is sound advice and a good first step, Zero Day Initiative (ZDI) researcher Simon Zuckerbraun found this step alone isn’t enough to protect your account.

-Like many others, Simon received a notification that his account was included in the breach.
+Like many others, Simon received a notification that his account was included in the leak.
 Like many others, Simon logged in to his account and changed his password.
 He then opened his iPhone Mail application since he had configured the app to use his Yahoo account.
 He expected to be prompted for his new password and was more than a little surprised when he found it was not necessary.
 Even though he had changed the password associated with his Yahoo account, the phone was still connected.

 Upon investigating, it became clear that Yahoo had issued a permanent credential to the device.
 This credential does not expire and is not revoked when the password changes.
 In other words, if someone already obtained access to your account and configured the iOS Mail app to use it, they would still have access to the account even after the password changes.
 What’s worse is that you would likely not even realize someone still has access to your email.